Sample Answer

 I was once a part of an organization where the leader expressed unethical behaviors, which influenced the work of all employees.
 Lateness was highly discouraged; hence, the supervisor was supposed to monitor employee lateness and reprimand employees who were persistent with their lateness.
 The supervisor had a friend who was late almost daily, but they were never reprimanded for violating the rules, while other employees were.
 This was a demonstration of poor ethics by this leader.

 The supervisor violated the organizational values of equality, justice, and fairness through favoritism.
-When an organization creates rules, they should apply to all people regardless of the relationship they have with the leaders.
+When an organization creates rules, they should apply to everyone regardless of their relationship with the leaders.
 All people deserve the same kind of justice and fairness and be treated equally, as this is the ethical way of managing employees.
 When a leader is not ethical, their actions affect the behavior and attitudes of the employees negatively (Weiss, 2014).

 References